AlexsLemonade/scpca-downstream-analyses/README.md

 # ScPCA downstream analyses

-This repository stores a set of workflows used for performing downstream analyses on quantified single-cell and single-nuclei gene expression data.
+This repository stores workflows used for performing downstream analyses on quantified single-cell and single-nuclei gene expression data available on the [Single-cell Pediatric Cancer Atlas portal](https://scpca.alexslemonade.org/).
 More specifically, the repository currently contains a core workflow that performs initial pre-processing of gene expression data.
-Future development will include addition of optional workflows to be applied to datasets after running the core workflow.
+Future development will include addition of optional workflows for extended data analyses to be applied to datasets after running the core workflow.

-The core workflow takes as input a RDS file containing a `SingleCellExperiment` object for each library to process and performs the following steps:
+The core workflow takes as input the gene expression data for each library being processed and performs the following steps:

 1. Filtering: Each library is filtered to remove any low quality cells.
 Here filtering and removal of low quality cells can be performed using [`miQC::filterCells()`](https://rdrr.io/github/greenelab/miQC/man/filterCells.html) or through setting a series of manual thresholds (e.g. minimum number of UMI counts).